Tips to help make your Commercial Construction project a success!

 Managing Contractor - Open Book model

-In this pathway, Virk Construction Management would capture all the project requirements, understand the construction scope, breakdown the scope into various Trade Packages and draft up firm Tender Documentation for each Trade Package.
+In this pathway, Virk Construction Management would capture all the project requirements, understand the construction scope, break down the scope into various Trade Packages, and draft up firm Tender Documentation for each Trade Package.